Physical Drivers in a Changing World

-Ocean Currents of the World: Physical Drivers in a Changing World opens with an introduction to ocean currents, covering basic principles of cause and effect, measurement and modeling, etc. The book is made up of a sequence of chapters covering distinct aspects of contrasting ocean currents: broad and slow, deep and shallow, narrow and swift, large-scale and small-scale, low latitudes and high latitudes, and moving in horizontal and vertical planes.
-Through this approach, the authors cover a range of applications—from local to global—with considerable geographical context.
-Each chapter concludes with an assignment and accompanying resource, thus helping readers apply the information.
+Ocean Currents: Physical Drivers in a Changing World opens with a general introduction to the character, measurement, and simulation of ocean currents, leading to a physical and dynamical framework for understanding the wide variety of flows encountered in the oceans.
+The book comprises chapters covering distinct aspects of contrasting ocean currents: broad and slow, deep and shallow, narrow and swift, large scale and small scale, low latitudes and high latitudes, and moving in horizontal and vertical planes.
+Through this approach the authors cover a wide range of applications, from local to global, with considerable geographical context.

 Students and Researchers in Marine Biology, Biological Science, Marine Science, Oceanography, Environmental Science, Geography, and programs involving marine policy and law, climatologists and scientists studying climate change

 - 1. Introduction to ocean currents - basic principles of cause and effect, measurement and modelling tools, etc.

 2. Global gyres/Ekman drift - slow background flows and evolution/plastics/volcanic pumice/tsunami debris